Display to header level

 For additional multi-municipal recreation examples, see Cooperation in Action Stories included in DCNR’s Multi-Municipal Cooperation for Recreation & Parks.

-Much of this material was excerpted and/or adapted from the publication “Multi-Municipal Cooperation for Recreation and Parks” developed by the Pennsylvania Parks & Recreation Society and Pennsylvania Department of Conservation and Natural Resources/Bureau of Conservation and Recreation.
+Much of the content of this guide was excerpted or adapted from the publication “Multi-Municipal Cooperation for Recreation and Parks” developed by the Pennsylvania Parks & Recreation Society and Pennsylvania Department of Conservation and Natural Resources/Bureau of Conservation and Recreation.
 Additional material and case studies were researched and edited by Nicole Faraguna.
 The Pennsylvania Land Trust Association prepared this guidance with support from the William Penn Foundation and the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation, Community Conservation Partnerships Program.

 Nothing contained in this or any other document available at ConservationTools.org is intended to be relied upon as legal advice or to create an attorney-client relationship.
 The material presented is generally provided in the context of Pennsylvania law and, depending on the subject, may have more or less applicability elsewhere.
 There is no guarantee that it is up to date or error free.